Calls for Proposals

 • X-ray pump-laser arrival-time jitter: < 150 fs fwhm (for time tool options see instrument sections)

-Advanced machine modes with lower operation experience are available on a best effort basis.
-These include:
+The following advanced machine modes are available on a best effort basis with lower operational stability:

 • Large bandwidth mode: relative bandwidth up to 2%